budach/pysster/docs/utils.md

 ```
 Predict secondary structures for RNA sequences.

  This is a convenience function to get quick RNA secondary structure predictions.
-The function will try to use the RNAlib python bindings or the RNAfold binary to perform predictions.
+The function will try to use the ViennaRNA python bindings or the RNAfold binary to perform predictions.
 If neither can be found the function raises a RuntimeError.
-Using the RNAlib python bindings is preferred as it is much faster.
+Using the ViennaRNA python bindings is preferred as it is faster.

  Entries of the output file look as follows if annotate = False: